 Not that I would be getting any for a very long time.
 No, not remotely.
 I was a very late bloomer.
 The rest of my friends had a boyfriend by sixth grade.
 Me?
 I was earnestly sending Ewan McGregor requests for his autograph as though that would soothe the ache within me for which I believed there was no name.

-I saw men and boys and cartoon animals (YOU TRY AND TELL ME YOU DIDN’T THINK THE FOX FROM ROBIN HOOD WAS FINE) in movies and on T.V. and imagined going on dates with them.
+As a pre-teen and early teenager, I didn’t quite understand what sex was.
+Penis goes into vagina, babies, girls have to wear tampons and men have wet dreams.
+These were some facts I knew.
+But though I was an imaginative tot, the lack of actual practical knowledge stymied my early attempts at getting freaky with myself.
+My brain was its own tasteful pan away to the fluttering white curtain.I saw men and boys and cartoon animals (YOU TRY AND TELL ME YOU DIDN’T THINK THE FOX FROM ROBIN HOOD WAS FINE) in movies and on T.V. and imagined going on dates with them.
 Because I knew that dating was something you to do if you ever wanted to experience sex.
 These fantasy dates usually meant we got to eat T.V. dinners, which I had always wanted to try.
 Naturally, after T.V. dinners, having served our time, we’d have sex.
 But that’s where I hit a mental brick wall.

 In my mind, sex involved being in a twin bed with someone you liked, preparing to put parts into other parts.
 So, you know, I wasn’t far off, technically speaking.
 But In my mind that twin bed was also located in the unseen-backroom on the set of T.V.’s "Cheers" for reasons I cannot rightly explain.
 Maybe it had to do with Woody Harrelson?
 In hindsight, this could be why I found it so difficult to watch "True Detective."